 -No we didn`t -we admitted.
 And then she and her husband briefed us about the great village show.

 We then had to tell them how we landed in that tiny village on that sunny weekend.
-We wanted to use the wonderful summer weather that we had been enjoying in the past few weeks and decided to have a weekend away in the Brecon Beacons.
-It seemed like a sensible plan as we had a great chance for dry weather - which (as we heard) is not very common in Wales.
+We wanted to use the wonderful summer weather that we had been enjoying in the past few weeks.
+And of course we decided to have a weekend away in the Brecon Beacons.
+It seemed like a sensible plan as we had a great chance for dry weather.
+That (as we heard) is not very common in Wales.

-We went to the pub early and as soon as they started serving food we ordered our dinner and sat outside to enjoy the warm, peaceful evening.
-But we barely finished eating when people started to arrive in small groups and soon there were no empty table or bench, so we offered to share our table with an elderly couple.
+We went to the pub early.
+As soon as they started serving food we ordered our dinner and sat outside in the beer garden to enjoy the warm, peaceful evening.
+But we barely finished eating when people started to arrive in small groups and soon there were no empty table or bench.
+We offered to share our table with an elderly couple.
 They started a polite conversation and soon they were introducing us to other locals.